3mirk/Log-File-to-PostgreSQL-ETL/README.md

 ![psycopg2](https://img.shields.io/badge/psycopg2-PostgreSQL_Driver-336791)
 ![License](https://img.shields.io/badge/License-MIT-brightgreen)

-Lightweight Python service that watches a folder for automatically generated LDS log files, parses route scan data, and loads the results into a PostgreSQL table for reporting and analytics.
+Lightweight Python service that watches a folder for automatically generated log files, parses route scan data, and loads the results into a PostgreSQL table for reporting and analytics.

 ## Features